 Losing fat comes from burning more calories than you consume.
 Anyone who can prove otherwise will surely win a Nobel Prize.

-Are you frustrated by never-ending fat loss struggle?
+Are you frustrated by the never-ending fat loss struggle?